vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 <details><summary>English</summary>

-This division into things for play (līlā) and things for enjoyment (bhoga) is based on the difference in the rasa or delectation, though all  of them have agreeableness (or ānukulyam) in common.
+This division into things for play (līlā)
+and things for enjoyment (bhoga)
+is based on the difference in the rasa or delectation,
+though all of them have agreeableness (or ānukulyam) in common.
 </details>

 <details><summary>Español</summary>

-This division into things for play (līlā) and things for enjoyment (bhoga) is based on the difference in the rasa or delectation, though all  of them have agreeableness (or ānukulyam) in common.
+Esta división en cosas para jugar (līlā)
+y cosas para disfrutar (bhoga)
+se basa en la diferencia en el RASA o la delección,
+Aunque todos tienen amabilidad (o ānukulyam) en común.
 </details>